aomlomics/tourmaline/README.md

 #### QIIME 2 and Snakemake commands

 QIIME 2 shell commands are provided for reference in [`commands.txt`](https://github.com/NOAA-AOML/tourmaline/blob/master/commands.txt).
 Exact commands executed by the workflow are in [`Snakefile`](https://github.com/NOAA-AOML/tourmaline/blob/master/Snakefile).
+With the help of Snakemake, Tourmaline provides rapid and reproducible workflows for processing amplicon sequence data, storing output files in a logical directory structure.

 #### Ready for MBON

-Tourmaline is an alternative amplicon 'pipeline' to [Banzai](https://github.com/jimmyodonnell/banzai), which was developed for [MBON](https://github.com/marinebon/MBON) (Marine Biodiversity Observation Network) and uses [Swarm](https://github.com/torognes/swarm) for OTU picking.
-Tourmaline provides rapid and reproducible workflows for [Deblur](https://github.com/biocore/deblur) and [DADA2](https://github.com/benjjneb/dada2) and is extensible to other OTU picking algorithms.
+Tourmaline is an alternative amplicon 'pipeline' to [Banzai](https://github.com/jimmyodonnell/banzai), which was developed for [MBON](https://github.com/marinebon/MBON) (Marine Biodiversity Observation Network).
+Banzai uses [Swarm](https://github.com/torognes/swarm) for OTU picking.
+Tourmaline supports both [Deblur](https://github.com/biocore/deblur) and [DADA2](https://github.com/benjjneb/dada2) for denoising to generate ASVs.
+In the future, Tourmaline could be extended to other OTU/ASV picking algorithms if they are added to QIIME 2.

 ## Installation